 - 1. Each group tries to come up with a question mentors will gauge the relevance/feasibility. - 2.
-If groups are unable to come up with any questions, mentors can give some ideas for the starting point of a project.
+Mentors will also provide potential ideas for the starting point of a project.

 Later sessions

 - 1. Groups will propose a model for their problem mentors will confirm that it is reasonable. - 2.
 If groups are unable to formulate a model, mentors will provide some pointers. - 3.
 Groups will attempt to simulate their model those with limited coding experience can get help during these sessions.